 The degree is customizable.
-Within the program curriculum, you choose the religion and elective courses that meet your learning goals.
+As part of the program curriculum, you choose either a capstone or thesis track as well as the religion and elective courses that meet your learning goals.

 - 1 religion seminar